Measuring Evapotranspiration & Crop Coefficient: A Complete Guide

 As any grower knows, there are many different ways to approach irrigation management, and Arable offers a method that is unique in two ways.

-Second, it calculates a hyperlocal ETf based on weather conditions around the Arable Mark in your field instead of using a remote weather station.
-This provides a more precise value of evapotranspiration, highly representative of the conditions in your management area.
+Second, Arable incorporates direct measurements from the field by calculating a hyperlocal ETf based on weather conditions around the Arable Mark instead of using a remote weather station.
+The Mark collects weather data including temperature, humidity, and solar radiation as well as wind, a key component of ET and a critical measurement that enables Arable to achieve 15% greater accuracy than using in-field weather data alone.
+This provides a more precise value of evapotranspiration that is highly representative of the conditions in your management area.

-Other considerations about your irrigation system, such as soil type, field size, flow rate, and efficiency, will dictate the exact timing and amount of water applied.
+Other considerations about your irrigation system, such as soil type, field size, flow rate, and efficiency, will dictate the exact timing and amount of water that needs to be applied.
 By starting with CWD, you can ensure you are not over- or underestimating the amount of water needed to keep your plants healthy.

 Example Use Cases

-Available in the Arable data export, CWD is calculated by subtracting the amount of water lost to ETc from the amount added by precipitation (Precip).
-In the example shown above, a Mark in Australia reported a total input of 0.46” of rain over the past week.
+In the example shown below, a Mark in Australia reported a total input of 0.49” of rain over the past week.
 The same Mark reported an ETc of 0.19”.
 Since precipitation—the input—exceeds the amount of water lost to evapotranspiration, we know it is not necessary to irrigate at this time.

 On the other hand, a field in California reported precipitation of 0.3” and an ETc of 0.68” for the same week.
-There is a water deficit of -0.38” of water (CWD= 0.3” Precip – 0.68” ETc), which means that the field needs 0.38 acre-inches of water to replenish the losses from that week.
-At this point, you have an exact amount of water that needs to be added back into the field.
+There is a deficit of -0.38” of water (CWD = 0.3” Precip – 0.68” ETc), which means that the field needs 0.38 acre-inches of irrigation to replenish the losses from that week.

 Putting It Into Practice

-Your next steps for irrigation scheduling might include calculating in-system inefficiencies and determining timing.
+Your next steps for irrigation management might include calculating in-system inefficiencies and determining accurate irrigation timing.
 These are based on your specific setups, such as your irrigation system, number of lines per row, and flow rate.